lucky-wolf/DW2-XL/README.md

 ## Latest Changes

+### v1.17.2
+- Gizureans will now start with kinetics (game engine will generally force-assign one stand-off tech at random in addition)
+- Added troop recruitment bonus to Gizurean Fighter Bases (like all other XL bases)
+- Added an improved basic crew module (v2) and adjusted the crew modules to have a better progression
+- Tweaked Monarchy, Feudal, and Military Dictatorship governments to offer
+  - Improved crew systems
+  - Progress towards either standard crew systems or marine barracks
+  - Royal Palace

 ### v1.17.1
 - Gizureans will now start with Basic Target Tracking
 - Fixed: Hive Fighter Bays required Basic Maneuvering, which isn't part of XL (switched to Starship Engines)

 ### v1.17.0
 - DLC2 Now Required
+- QUAMENO NOT YET AVAILABLE
+  - This adds Gizureans, but not Quameno (perhaps next weekend if all goes well)
 - Updated for 1.1.7.1 Beta (Recommended)
 - Fixed missing upgrades in "Special Operations" tech
 - Increased range of some railguns